harding/old-docs-history-bitcoin.org/en/developer-guide.md

 modifying blocks is quite difficult, higher confirmation scores indicate greater protection.

-**0 confirmation**: The transaction has been broadcast but is still not included in any block.
+**0 confirmations**: The transaction has been broadcast but is still not included in any block.
 Zero confirmation transactions should generally not be trusted without risk analysis.
-Although miners usually confirm the first transaction they receive, fraudsters can influence the priority of their transactions by using insufficient or high transaction fees, therefore increasing the risk of a successful double spend.
+Although miners usually confirm the first transaction they receive, fraudsters may be able to manipulate the network into including their version of a transaction.

 **1 confirmation**: The transaction is included in the latest block and double-spend risk decreases dramatically.
-Transactions need 10 minutes on average to receive one confirmation unless they have insufficient transaction fees.
-The most recent block gets replaced fairly often by accident, so a double spend is still a real possibility.
+Transactions which pay sufficient transaction fees need 10 minutes on average to receive one confirmation.
+However, the most recent block gets replaced fairly often by accident, so a double spend is still a real possibility.

 **2 confirmations**: The most recent block was chained to the block which includes the transaction.
-As of March 2014, two block replacements were exceedingly rare, and a two block replacement attack was unpractical without expensive equipment.
+As of March 2014, two block replacements were exceedingly rare, and a two block replacement attack was unpractical without expensive mining equipment.

 **6 confirmations**: The network has spent about an hour working to protect your transaction against double spends and the transaction is buried under six